analogdevicesinc/doctools/docs/fundamentals.rst

-.. description:: What belongs to this tools and core principles.
+.. description:: What belongs to this tool and core principles.

 .. _fundamentals: